 There is one particular state of consciousness that can change your life forever.

-All throughout history, the mystical experience has been referred to as a “religious” or spiritual experience, where the few mystics that recorded their experiences reported it as a rapturous and undifferentiated sense of joyful unity with all of existence.
+All throughout history, the mystical experience has been referred to as a “religious” or spiritual experience, where the few mystics that recorded their experiences reported it as a rapturous and undifferentiated sense of profound Unity with all of existence.

-The best way to describe a mystical experience might be with an allegory.
+Perhaps the best way to elaborate the mystical experience might be with an allegory.
 The ancient Hindu tradition of Advaita Vedanta has an interesting one:

 This is what a mystical experience feels like: it is like a flash of truth that releases you from your limited sense of self and gives you a taste of a reality that somehow feels more real.

-Plato recounts that Socrates had a similar allegory regarding the mystical experience: Suppose that you’ve been kept chained in a cave all your life.
-Behind you blazes a fire, and next to you sits a row of other prisoners.
+Suppose that you’ve been kept chained in a cave all your life.
+Behind you blazes a fire, and next to you sit a row of other prisoners.
 All that you and the prisoners know of life is the experience of watching the shadows dancing on the opposite wall to you, and the shared interpretations of what you see.
-However, by chance one day, one of the prisoner’s chains breaks and he escapes into the outside world.
-At first he is confused, overwhelmed, scared, but he also feels an immense sense of expansion, awe and bliss.
-He is aware that he is experiencing a larger, more complete and absorbing reality than what he could see within the cave; a hole in the hillside.
-His natural instinct is to return to liberate his fellow men, but after struggling back into the world of darkness and shadows his attempt to enlighten his companions is met with ridicule and incredulity as they accuse him of being crazy.
+However, by chance one day, one of the prisoner’s chains breaks, and he escapes into the outside world.
+At first, he is confused, overwhelmed, scared, but he also feels an immense sense of expansion, awe, and bliss.
+He is aware that he is experiencing a larger, more complete and absorbing reality than what he could see within the cave.
+His natural instinct is to return to liberate his fellow men, but after struggling back into the world of darkness and shadows, his attempt to enlighten his companions is met with ridicule and incredulity as they accuse him of being crazy.

 To some degree, we are all prisoners in the cave of our past experiences.
-Any worldview becomes a cave the moment it is taken for reality.
+Any mental worldview becomes a cave the moment it is taken for “absolute reality.”

 9 Characteristics of the Mystical Experience